 Dr. Pellegrini's clinical interests and expertise include adult reconstructive and total joint replacement surgery of the hip and knee, as well as hand/upper extremity surgery.
 His research interests include venous thromboembolic disease, heterotopic ossification, mechanisms of fracture repair, osteonecrosis, and osteoarthritis at the base of the thumb.
-He is a passionate educator and mentor of students, residents, and junior faculty colleagues.
+He is a passionate educator and mentor of students, residents and junior faculty colleagues.

-Dr. Pellegrini is currently President of the Hip Society and has served as President of the American OrthopaedicAssociation from 2009-2010, the Maryland Orthopaedic Association from 2008-2009, and President of the Medical Staff of the University of Maryland Medical Center from 2011-2012.
+Dr. Pellegrini has served as president of the Hip Society from 2013 to 2014, the American Orthopaedic Association from 2009 to 2010, the Maryland Orthopaedic Association from 2008 to 2009, and president of the medical staff of the University of Maryland Medical Center from 2011 to 2012.
 He is a fellow of the American Academy of Orthopaedic Surgeons, and a member of the Orthopaedic Research Society, the Osteoarthritis Research Society, Hip Society, Knee Society, American Association of Hip and Knee Surgeons, Association of Bone and Joint Surgeons, American Society for Surgery of the Hand, and the Council of Academic Societies of the Association of American Medical Colleges where he represents the specialty of orthopaedics.
 He has received numerous professional awards, including the North American Traveling Fellowship of the American Orthopaedic Association, the Sterling Bunnell Traveling Fellowship of the American Society for Surgery of the Hand, the John Charnley Award (twice) and the Stinchfield Award from the Hip Society, the Nicolas Andry Award from the Association of Bone and Joint Surgeons for career research contributions, and the Coventry Award from the Knee Society.
-Pellegrini served as Deputy Editor of the Journal of Bone and Joint Surgery from 2005 to 2010, and is presently an examiner for the American Board of Orthopaedic Surgery, a member of the ACGME Residency Review Committee in Orthopaedic Surgery, and serves on the administrative board of the Council of Academic Societies of the AAMC.
-His research is funded by the Department of Defense and the Agency for Healthcare Research and Quality; he has published over 125 original peer-reviewed articles and has been invited lecturer at professional meetings nationally.
+Dr. Pellegrini served as deputy editor of the Journal of Bone and Joint Surgery from 2005 to 2010, and is presently an examiner for the American Board of Orthopaedic Surgery, and a past member of the ACGME Residency Review Committee in Orthopaedic Surgery.
+He currently serves as chair of the administrative board of the Council of Faculty and Academic Societies of the AAMC and is a member of the board of directors of the Association of American Medical Colleges.
+His research is funded by the Department of Defense and the Patient Centered Outcomes Research Institute (PCORI); he has published over 125 original peer-reviewed articles and has been an invited lecturer at professional meetings nationally and internationally.